lichess-org/api/example/oauth-personal-token/README.md

-# Lichess OAuth API with personal tokens
+# Lichess OAuth API with a personal token

 You can make OAuth requests without going through the authorization code flow.